jannis-maier/AdvancedEventMeshBootcamp/exercises/ex3/README.md

 4. You should see your entry in the application.
 Be aware that if you send a business partner with the same ID, an update of the existing entry will be triggered instead of creating a new entry.
 ![Pic](./images/ex3-8.png)

+5. As you published the event to a topic, all queues subscribed have received the event.
+This means also the integration flow in exercise 2 is executed again and you should see an corresponding entry in the webhook site.

 **Congratulations, you completed all exercises!**